smilillo/01-challenge/README.md

 ## Description

 This project focused on refactoring code to make it more accessible to both users and other developers.
 The HTML and CSS started out with an abundance of redundancies and a lack of semantic elements.
 Grouping the class attributes of elements that already used the same CSS styling to one class name helped to declutter the stylesheet.
 I also included some styling changes that made the page more visually appealing for those using the webpage.
-The aspect that I most struggled with and feel could still use improvement is making the webpage accessible across different media devices, such as smartphones.
+The aspect that I most struggled with and feel needs improvement is making the webpage accessible across different media devices, such as smartphones.
+I will continue to work on the media query aspect.

 ## Installation